-Lyme disease is an infection caused by Borrelia burgdorferi sensu lato complex, a type of bacteria called a spirochaete.
+Lyme disease is an infection caused by borrelia, a type of bacteria called a spirochaete.
 Lyme disease can affect any part of the body, most commonly skin, central nervous system, joints, heart, rarely eyes and liver.

 Lyme disease is common in parts of the United States (particularly in Massachusetts) and in Europe, but is reported from many areas of the world.
 In New Zealand, cases have only been reported in people that have recently travelled from an endemic area.

 Lyme disease is also called Lyme borreliosis.

 There are different types of borrelia in each continent resulting in different forms of Lyme disease in North America and Europe.

 In North America, the infection is due to the subspecies B burgdorferi sensu stricto and most often presents as: